dnknth/node-red-contrib-fritzapi/README.md

 # node-red-contrib-fritzapi

-Control your smart home DECT devices and guest wifi through an AVM Fritz!Box with node-RED.
+Control your smart home DECT devices through an AVM Fritz!Box with node-RED.

 These nodes are a simple Node-RED wrapper for [andig's](https://github.com/andig) ever-popular [fritzapi](https://www.npmjs.com/package/fritzapi), see there a for feature description.